Sekanko/Hoidle/README.md

 Please open `index.html` from **Client** module and enjoy the game!

-### 🔍 Tests

-To perform unit tests, you have to separately run all tests in each module.

-For **Client** tests I used `jest`, so you need to go to this module in your console and run `npm install --save-dev jest ` and then `npm test`.

-If you don't have `npm` installed, you won't be able to run client-side tests.

 ## 💬 My comment
 **Hoidle** is an idea that my friend Filip and I came up with after playing **Loldle** a lot.
-It's my first project that I really see as something public, something people can play.
-I know there's still a lot to do, but I'm ready to take on the challenge.

-While working on it, I truly enjoyed learning more about JavaScript – up to now, I'd only used it for basic animations.
-After completing `classic mode` for **Hoidle** I must say it's been and is a great and fun experience.

-Last but not the least, I've learned a lesson about testing.
-Creating unit tests seemed really easy at first, but when it came to reality, sometimes tests passed but functionalities were far from intended.
-At the end of the day because of them, I was able to catch subtle bugs and improve the code right away.

-Anyway, I'm willing to continue working on **Hoidle** as soon as possible, and I can't wait to see how far I can take this project.
+It's my first project that I made for myself, and I'm really happy with the result.
+After completing the first game mode, I decided to move on and learn more technologies to improve quality of this project.
+I'm going to leave it as it is and make a new one from scratch.

 ## 🙏 Thank you for your time!